Mo0812/birdsdb/README.md

 ## Installation

-For now, `birdsdb` is in a early development stage, so you can only clone and integrate it in your project.
+For now, `birdsdb` is in a early development stage, so it is not recommended to use it in production in any way!
+If you still want to test, improve or use it, you can clone this repository and integrate it in your project by copying the `src` and `env` folder.

 While the project is making more progress, this section gets updated.

 > More information coming soon...